Get to Know Us

 HOW MUCH DO TDOs INTERACT WITH OTHER GROUPS AT JANE STREET?

 The amount that you interact with other teams at Jane Street depends on the projects that you’re working on.
 A TDO sits between the traders and developers, so we’re often seen as a good point of contact on the desk and we have a good oversight of everything that goes on.
 If for example, you’re working on building a new tool that’s going to be used across different desks or across different offices, it’s important that you engage with all of those different teams to make sure that they’re involved in the process.
 Being a TDO means that you’re involved in the settlement cycles of our trades that happen, and that means you’re constantly in contact with the Operations team.
-Another example would be speaking with the Legal & Compliance teams here in the office, and that’s because when you’re setting up new counterparties or trading new flows, you need to consider the regulatory impacts of what we’re going to be doing.
+Another example would be speaking with the Legal and Compliance teams here in the office, and that’s because when you’re setting up new counterparties or trading new flows, you need to consider the regulatory impacts of what we’re going to be doing.

 WHAT DOES CAREER PROGRESSION LOOK LIKE FOR SOMEONE IN THIS ROLE?